Dook97/firefox-qutebrowser-userchrome/README.md

 Increase the value of the `--tab-min-height` variable in `userChrome.css`.

-### invisible button at the end of urlbar

-This is intentional - it preserves the `Ctrl-D` functionality.
-If you don't need that you can add `#star-button-box { display: none !important; }`.

 ### I want to disable favicons

 Search for 'disable favicons' and uncomment the relevant line.